 Less than six weeks later, in April 1928, with McGurn just out of the hospital, the Gusenbergs tried again.
 They drove up beside his car on a Chicago street and one of them unloaded a Tommy gun at him.
 As the slugs whizzed by, McGurn leapt from the car for refuge next to a building.
 The brothers fired more bursts, but their shots missed.
 McGurn, remarkably unscathed, knew once again who did it.

-McGurn no doubt stayed hot and determined to make Moran and the North Siders pay.
+McGurn stayed hot and determined to make Moran and the North Siders pay.
 He had time to devise an elaborate but smart plot to liquidate another one of Capone’s nemeses in Chicago.
 Which brings up the St. Valentine’s Day Massacre, in which the Gusenberg brothers would be among the seven killed.
-The other Moran gang victims were Albert Weinstock, Adam Heyer, Albert Kachellek (aka James Clark), John May and Reinhart Schwimmer.
+The other Moran gang victims were Albert Weinshenk, Adam Heyer, Albert Kachellek (aka James Clark).
+Others killed were garage attendant John May and Moran gang hanger-on Dr. Reinhart Schwimmer.

 Many historians surmise that McGurn planned the Massacre mission, after convincing Capone that Moran had to go and to deal the North Side Gang a deathblow.
 Capone made sure to stay clear, leaving town well in advance to vacation at his Palm Island mansion near Miami.
 McGurn devised a shrewd series of ruses to fool Moran’s gang and any witnesses.
 He had Capone’s men refurbish a 1927 Cadillac to look like a Chicago police cruiser.
 McGurn also instructed two of the shooters to don cop uniforms with badges as disguises to make Moran’s men think it was merely a routine raid on known bootleggers.